1992 South Korean legislative election

 Legislative elections were held in South Korea on 25 March 1992.
 The result was a victory for the Democratic Liberal Party, which won 149 of the 299 seats in the National Assembly.
 However, DLP's seats shortened from 218 to 149 seats, less than 150 needed for majority, so this regarded as retreat.
 Voter turnout was 72%.

 Electoral system

-Of the 299 seats, 237 were elected in single-member districts via first-past-the-post voting, while the remainder were allocated via modified proportional representation at the national level among parties that won seven or more seats in constituencies.
+Of the 299 seats, 237 were elected in single-member districts via first-past-the-post voting, while the remainder were allocated via modified proportional representation at the national level among parties that won seven or more seats in constituencies based on the number of constituency seats won.